dinijian/Online-Doctor-Appointment-System/README.md

 experience, and time adjustments.
 This web app is most beneficial now then ever (in the times of Coronavirus).
 In this fast growing digital world, this app is a small step towards the ease of living sustained by technology.
 Coded using PHP, SQL,HTML, CSS and Javascript.
-!
-These are not the complete files for this project.